 We expect that the family of the Bar/Bat/B Mitzvah will host the Kiddush in the social hall or outside following the Saturday morning service.
 Cookies, challah etc. are the minimum requirements.
 Some families provide a dairy luncheon.
-To discuss delivery, kiddish setup and cleanup as well as extra sanctuary chairs if needed, please contact our chair of the HCS Ritual committee Jesse Weiner at (914) 804-8313.
+To discuss delivery, kiddish set-up and clean-up as well as extra sanctuary chairs if needed, please contact our chair of the HCS Ritual committee Jesse Weiner at (914) 804-8313 or email at weiner.jesse@hotmail.com.

-You will need to provide at a minimum: paper goods and utensils; plastic and hot cups and plastic short (Kiddush) cups; table covers; Kosher wine and grape juice; challah and cake and cookies; coffee and tea, non-dairy creamer and sugar; and cold refreshments.
+You will need to provide at a minimum: paper goods and utensils; plastic and hot cups and plastic short (Kiddush) cups; table covers; Kosher wine and grape juice; challah and cake and cookies; coffee and tea; non-dairy creamer and sugar; and cold refreshments.